13 Best Things To Do in Seattle

 With 5 locations around Seattle, this local chain is known for serving up tasty Vietnamese food at affordable prices.

-If you love craft beer as much as we do, you’ll be one happy lad or lass in Seattle!
+If you’re searching for where to have drinks in Seattle and you love craft beer as much as we do, you’ll be one happy lad or lassie in Seattle!
 With an abundance of taprooms, distilleries and cider rooms in this city, you won’t need to walk far for a high-quality pint.
 And if beer isn't your thing, don't worry: Seattle also has a great selection of wines and cocktails.

 With a cozy fireplace, a nice outdoor area, and free pretzels and local apples to munch on, Fremont Brewing happens to be one of our favorites.
 Oh, and it doesn’t hurt that that have a huge selection of tasty brews that made us never want to leave.
 Try the nitro porter and the double IPA, or order a flight for a real party!

 Woodinville Wine Country

 You don't have to go to Napa Valley to go winery hopping!
 In fact, just 30 minutes northeast of Seattle is Woodinville Wine Country, which boasts 118 wineries and tasting rooms, as well as 14 breweries, cideries and distilleries, and 30 restaurants.
 You'll feel like you're a world away from the big city but can return to Seattle in time for dinner reservations!

 For a not so typical night on the town, try out one of Seattle's secret bars -- from prohibition-inspired speakeasies that require a password for entry to hidden bars that serve cocktails handcrafted especially for your tastes and mood, check out this list of Seattle's coolest secret bars.